Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 2 – Don’t worry about printing a map or working out a route

-The Canary Wharf website offers a downloadable map with all the exhibits and a suggested routing.
+Like the Canary Wharf Art Trail, the Canary Wharf Group also offers a downloadable map with all the exhibits and a suggested routing for their Winter Lights events on their website.
 However, if you don’t have a printer I wouldn’t worry about it, as there are several support staff on the night outside the main tube and DLR stations, handing out pre-printed maps.

 3 – Go on a weekday